developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/api/core/EMDKManager/index.md

 **public EMDKBase getInstance(EMDKManager.FEATURE_TYPE featureType)**

 This method returns an object instance which has derived from EMDKBase.
 Based on the type given, the object needs to be type-casted before used.
- Calling this method  EMDKManager.getInstance(EMDKManager.FEATURE_TYPE) before EMDKManager opened will return null.
+ Calling this method [EMDKManager-getInstance(EMDKManager-FEATURE_TYPE)](../EMDKManager-getInstance(EMDKManager-FEATURE_TYPE)) before EMDKManager opened will return null.

 **Example Usage:**